Herb Peschel

-Herbert Alfred Peschel (September 2, 1913 – April 17, 1986) was a Canadian football player who played for the Winnipeg Blue Bombers.
+Herbert Alfred Peschel (September 2, 1913 – April 17, 1986) was an American professional football player who played for the Winnipeg Blue Bombers.
 He won the Grey Cup with them in 1935, 1939 and 1941 and is a member of the Blue Bombers Hall of Fame.
 He attended North Dakota State University, where he is also a member of their hall of fame.